lkcormack/rat-clustering/file_descriptions.md

 ### Core bootstrapping

+Both of the following scripts create and save lists, each element of which is the output of the RLE analysis for a bootstrap replication; the group sizes and lifetimes for that bootstrap replication.

 #### BootAnalyzeGroupsInCondition.R

 This is the main file that chews through the original data, and constructs bootstrap replicates based on actual rat trajectories, but that we’re not from the same actual run (recording).
 In other words, each “rat” in the bootstrap run could not have adjusted its behavior based on the other “rats” in the bootstrapped trial.
 The rats were, in effect, ghost rats that could not see, smell, or feel one another.

 In this version, all rat trajectories come from the same condition.
 In other words, for a “3 rats” bootstrap run, all rat trajectories came from rats that ran with only 2 other rats.

+It outputs a series of lists (one list for each bootstrap replication), where each list

 #### BootMotherAnalyzeGroupsInCond.R